Tommy's PregnancyHub

 • parsley.

-Try to avoid drinking tea and coffee (including decaf versions), especially with a meal, because this can stop iron being absorbed into your body.
-It will be helpful to cut down on your caffeine intake in pregnancy anyway.
+Try to avoid drinking tea and coffee (including decaf versions), especially with a meal.
+These contain compounds called tannins, which can stop iron being absorbed into your body.
+High levels of caffeine can cause pregnancy complications, so it is a good idea to cut down on your caffeine intake as much as possible in pregnancy anyway.
+Use our calculator to find out your daily caffeine intake

 Jackie

-You won’t be tested for these types of anaemia as part of your antenatal care.
-You will only be tested if you have low iron levels or have any symptoms.
+You will not be tested for these types of anaemia as part of your antenatal care.
+You will only be tested if you have low iron levels or have any symptoms that suggest you have B12 or folate anaemia.

 Signs and symptoms of Vitamin B12 anaemia

-As well as the symptoms listed at the top of the page you may also have:
+As well as the symptoms of iron-deficiency anaemia, such as fatigue or pale skin, you may also have:

 • a sore and red tongue (glossitis)